Rational Functions

 .
 It is different from a vertical or horizontal asymptote in that it is not vertical or horizontal (it will have non-zero, definite slope).
 A good example of this is the function below:

-Here, the degree of is two and the degree of
+is two and the degree of

 is one.
 To find the equation of the line representing the oblique asymptote of